decard1337/The-Destroyer/README.md

 Put in the bot token at`botToken: "PUT TOKEN HERE"`.

 Run the bot with `node index.js or .` or you can run it with start.bat.

+### NOTE

+I didn't make this, just founded on my HDD.